ReneeErnst/end-to-end-model-test-gcp/README.md

 This documentation is based on the current state of AI Platform as of April 2020.
 Note that as of this date, some aspects of AI Platform are still in Beta, such as Custom Prediction routines.
 Recent updates do include Python 3.7 and consistent runtime versions across the services.

-General word of caution.
-As of today, I have found discrepancies in the package versions included in various components of AI Platform, even for the same runtime version.
-For example, the google cloud python packages are different versions when using runtime 1.14 in Notebooks vs Jobs.
-Be cautious when building flows that depend on different components.
-Hopefully these types of discrepancies will be solved before GA.

 ## Table of Contents
 [AI Platform Notebooks: Development/Testing](#ai-platform-notebooks-developmenttesting)